KHUSHBOO0012/SystemDesign/DesignTraining.md

 Scalability: You should be able to handle more request with increase in hardware.
 Vertical, Horizontal Scaling

-Resilience: What happens in service go down.
+Resilience: What happens if service go down.
 Somehow it should repair itself, Like multiple instances of the service.

 Stability: